 D&D Encounters sessions use our official published adventurers tied to the seasonal storyline as the play experience, and you can get a complimentary digital portion of that adventure right from your store.
 In addition, running games at the store gives you access to great materials for you and your players to enhance your game.
 This is a great way to break into Dungeon Mastering for the D&D Adventurers League.

-D&D Expeditions sessions are typically the length of one of these adventures – usually about four hours.
+D&D Expeditions sessions are typically the length of one of these adventures – usually two to four hours.
 They’re a great way to get involved in a more “campaign style” game in an episodic manner.
 Each storyline, we’ll release many adventures that are available to be run in public.
 If you’re an experienced DM, running D&D Expeditions is probably a good fit for you.

 D&D Epics sessions are one-off events at a major convention selected by Wizards of the Coast.
 They typically are run only for a short time, and represent important events during the annual storyline.
 Our organizers recruit the DMs for these events from some of the best out there.